gshen42/HasChor/README.md

 #### Step 2.1: Bookseller examples

+These examples use a protocol that defines an interaction between two participants: a seller and a (would-be) buyer.
+The protocol begins with the buyer sending the title of a book they want to buy to the seller.
+The seller replies with the book’s price, and the buyer checks if the price is within their budget.
+If the buyer can afford the book, they inform the seller and get back a delivery date; otherwise, they tell the seller they will not buy the book.

-To run the simple, non-choreographic "bookseller" example from the paper (shown in Figures 1 and 2), open two terminals and then run the following commands from the project directory:
+To run a simple, non-choreographic "bookseller" example from the paper (shown in Figures 1 and 2), open two terminals and then run the following commands from the project directory:

 ```bash
 # in shell 1